 Annual Street Maintenance Work

-The 2024 road construction projects map is now posted.
+The 2024 road construction projects map shows the work that happened last year.
+A 2025 map will be posted in the coming weeks.
 See the Weekly Roadwork Construction Schedule

 Other Road Construction Work (weather delays may be expected for all work zones)